siddarthajantli/fire-tv-control/README.md

 3. ADB installed (Connect & run adb commands to control the fire-tv)
 ## Network Configuration
 * Set up the static IP on the Fire TV, so that you won't be greeted with a new IP when the Fire TV reboots.
-* Make certain that the laptop and Fire TV are connected to the same subnet.
-The laptop has an open port 5555 for connecting to the Fire TV.
+* Ensure the laptop and the Amazon Fire TV are on the same subnet and that port 5555 is open on the laptop for establishing the connection.
 * The laptop initiates connection to AWS IoT on port 8883.
 AWS uses the same connection to send messages
 **Note:** This method does not necessitate port forwarding or VPN connection.
 A Raspberry Pi can also be used instead of a laptop.
 ## Future Enhancements